 The last mile delivery process is simple in theory, but challenging to execute.
 Here are the main five steps in the process:

-- Products from suppliers or manufacturers arrive at your warehouse or distribution center for delivery.
+2. Products arrive at your warehouse or distribution center

-- Staff designates the order to delivery personnel.
+3. Staff designates the order to delivery personnel

-- Items are scanned onto the delivery vehicle.
+4. Items are scanned onto the delivery vehicle

 Try Shopify POS for omnichannel selling